JavaScript Advance Interview Questions & Answers

 What is Function Constructor?

-If someone asked to you how can you create a function dynamically in JavaScript.
+If someone asked you how can you create a function dynamically in JavaScript.
 The Answer is using Function Constructor.

 The function statement is not the only way to define a new function; we can define a function dynamically using Function() constructor along with the new operator.